vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 He said.
 And you: 'But now I want <br>
 to paint the wall.'
 'Right.
 If you want, <br>
 go paint the wall, and let Me be.'"

+"You did paint the wall, and liked it. <br>
+You asked the folks, and they liked it. <br>
+So you asked Him if the shade fit. <br>
+He said: 'You should learn when to quit.'"

+"'But the folks like the wall now, so <br>
+what's next.'
+He said 'Now you take down <br>
+that damn wall for real, sort of a clown.' <br>
+You took down the wall with the blow"

+"of a club, or it is still there <br>
+as a sign that you can paint walls, <br>
+as a place where you cry your falls, <br>
+and you can still go there and stare."

 [...]